graezykev/ts-eslint-standard-js/steps.md

 };
 ```

-Now lint it, and you'll find some errors, but none are related to React Hooks.
+Now lint it, and you'll find some errors, but **none are related to React Hooks**.

 ![alt text](images/image-6.png)